 Christopher is a Chartered Surveyor who studied Rural Estate Management at the Royal Agricultural University, Cirencester.
 He was a partner with Carter Jonas and after 45 years as a land agent in the management of rural estates in Hampshire and the Isle of Wight Christopher is now a part-time consultant.

 Christopher is a Trustee of Marwell Wildlife and a Parish Councillor.
-As well as being Chairman of the Hampshire Local Access Forum and secretary to the John Edgar Trust, he has been a committee member of the Country Landowners Association’s Hampshire branch and a Duke of Edinburgh Awards trainer.
-Christopher lives in Avington from where he cycles the countryside including to Southampton to watch football.
+As well as being Chairman of the Hampshire Local Access Forum and secretary to the John Edgar Trust, he has been a committee member of the Country Landowners Association’s Hampshire branch and a Duke of Edinburgh Awards trainer, Christopher is Chair of the Board of the Trust’s subsidiary Arcadian Ecology & Consulting Ltd. Christopher lives in Avington from where he cycles the countryside including to Southampton to watch football.

 Helen McCormack, Safeguarding Trustee